pbugnion/old-website/src/blog/content/editor-hacking.md

 So spend time making your editor be the best it can be for you.
 If you spend an hour creating an Emacs hook that makes the system clock appear on your status bar when the window is maximized, that's an hour you will never get back.
 It will never be compensated by the time that you save by not using the mouse to make the time appear.
 But if it can save you a tiny papercut and keep you in a state of flow, that is time well spent.

 All the time I have spent mastering using and customizing Emacs means less friction in my workflow.
 I then enjoy programming more.
 Sure, it's time I won't get back.
-But it's what drives me back to my desk on Saturday mornings.
+But it's what draws me back to my desk on Saturday mornings.